MOHAN8897/Venue_finder/docs/CODE_CHANGE_LOG.md

 # Code Change Log

+All code changes, edits, features, and bug fixes are documented here with timestamps and detailed descriptions.

+---

+## 2025-01-07 18:20:00 - Cross-Tab Session Synchronization Implementation

+**Changes Made:**
+- **AuthContext.tsx**: Major refactor to implement cross-tab session synchronization
+  - Added unique tab ID generation for each browser tab
+  - Implemented `syncUserStateToLocalStorage()` helper to manage localStorage updates with cross-tab events
+  - Added `handleCrossTabSync()` to listen for storage events and sync user state across tabs
+  - Implemented localStorage event listeners for real-time cross-tab communication
+  - Enhanced authentication initialization to check localStorage first before creating new sessions
+  - Fixed session management to properly handle multiple tabs with same user
+  - Added proper cleanup and state management for tab-specific authentication

+- **sessionService.ts**: Enhanced session management for multi-tab support
+  - Refactored session token management to use sessionStorage (tab-specific)
+  - Added `generateNewSession()` method for better session creation
+  - Implemented `getOrCreateSessionToken()` to manage session tokens per tab
+  - Enhanced session creation to support multiple tabs for same user
+  - Added tab-specific session tracking and cleanup
+  - Improved session persistence and recovery

+**Technical Details:**
+- Each browser tab now gets a unique tab ID and session token stored in sessionStorage
+- localStorage is used for cross-tab communication via storage events
+- Authentication state synchronizes instantly across all tabs when user logs in/out
+- Profile dropdown now renders correctly in all tabs
+- Session tracking improved with per-tab granularity
+- Fixed issues where duplicate sessions prevented proper authentication in multiple tabs

+**Files Modified:**
+- `src/context/AuthContext.tsx`
+- `src/lib/sessionService.ts`

+**Benefits:**
+- Users can now open the app in multiple tabs and see consistent authentication state
+- Profile dropdown renders properly in all tabs
+- No more authentication issues when using the app across multiple browser tabs
+- Improved session management and tracking
+- Better user experience with seamless multi-tab support

+**Testing Requirements:**
+- Test login in one tab and verify authentication appears in other tabs
+- Test logout in one tab and verify user is logged out in all tabs
+- Verify profile dropdown renders in all tabs after login
+- Test session persistence across browser refresh in multiple tabs

+---

+## 2025-01-07 - Previous Entries

 ## 2024-07-31
 - Initial project setup, Vite + React + Supabase
 - Added dynamic venue form config (`src/config/venueTypes.ts`)